sthenusan/Machine-Learning-Project/README.md

 # Data Preprocessing and Model Building of the Project

-* Before start the the process we need to import nesssary tools such as libraries and data for the project.
+* Before start the the process I need to import nesssary tools such as libraries and data for the project.

  ![image](https://user-images.githubusercontent.com/46936272/133043808-51f868d3-7f32-4482-9a04-53cc1fefebc4.png)